 Lead generation has been undergoing a lot of changes with the growth of the internet.
+Different new services that didn’t exist in the early years are now available like account-based marketing, lead generation services, and database management.
 Many years ago, people have access to limited information and they are dependent on what is being fed to them.
 Now, however, they can find any kind of information they want with just a click.

 While such access presents a lot of advantages, it also has disadvantages for marketers.
 Social scientist Herbert Simon talked about it saying, “What attention consumes is rather obvious: it consumes the attention of its recipients.”
 Consumers have their attention on so many things that they don’t focus on just one thing anymore.
 More so, they learned to ignore the information they don’t want.
 Because of that, marketers now have to fight tooth and nail to get the attention of prospects.